thex3family/thex3family-website/public/content/understand-yourself/index.md

 1. **Papers**

-   We publish cutting-edge research and insightful papers in reputable scientific journals.
+   **We publish cutting-edge research and insightful papers in reputable academic journals.**

    - Better Life Framework as a Predictive Model for Human Behavior (Q3 2024)
    - Integrating Better Life Framework in Organizational Development (2025)